 Vt.
 LBR 9003-1.
 Ex Parte Contact.

-No party in interest, including attorneys, estate accountants, debtors, creditors, trustees, or any of their employees, may engage in any meetings or communications with the Bankruptcy Judge, Chambers staff, Clerk, or Clerk’s Office staff concerning any disputed issue of fact or law in a case, contested matter, or adversary proceeding pending in this Court, without advance notice to all parties.
-This Rule does not limit or prohibit the filing of ex parte emergency motions or ex parte applications contemplated by the Bankruptcy Code, the Federal Rules of Bankruptcy Procedure, or these Rules, nor conversations or meetings regarding administrative or general procedural matters.
+No party in interest, including attorneys, estate accountants, debtors, creditors, trustees, or any of their employees, may engage in any meetings or communications with the Bankruptcy Judge, chambers staff, the Clerk, or the Clerk’s Office staff concerning any disputed issue of fact or law in a case, contested matter, or adversary proceeding pending in this Court, without advance notice to all parties.
+This Rule does not limit or prohibit the filing of ex parte emergency motions or ex parte applications contemplated by the Bankruptcy Code, the Bankruptcy Rules, or these Rules, nor conversations or meetings regarding administrative or general procedural matters.

 Vt.
 LBR 9004-1.
 Papers – Requirements of Form.